Lion’s Mane Mushroom Review

 If you’re currently taking Adderall, it’s best to talk with your doctor before mixing it with any kind of supplement, including Lion’s Mane.
 That said, current evidence shows that Lion’s Mane is an extremely safe nootropic.
 Some users claim it is like “a natural Adderall.”

 Does Lion’s Mane Mushroom Get You High?

-Lion’s Mane Mushroom doesn’t get you high – it’s not a drug.
+Lion’s Mane Mushroom doesn’t get you high.
 That said, some users (including myself), do occasionally get waves of euphoria while supplementing with the mushroom.